Arcilac/notion-quick-links/README.md

    git clone https://github.com/Arcilac/notion-quick-links
    ```

-   Alternatively, download the ZIP file and extract it to a folder.

 2. Open Chrome and navigate to `chrome://extensions/`

 3. Enable "Developer mode" by toggling the switch in the top-right corner.